Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Donald Trump

 The first excerpt represents the element of Air.
-It speaks of mental influences and the process of thought, and is drawn from Travels and Researches in South Africa by Dr. David Livingstone:
+It speaks of mental influences and the process of thought, and is drawn from Myths and Myth-Makers by John Fiske:

 The second excerpt represents the element of Fire.
-It speaks of emotional influences and base passions, and is drawn from The Battle of the Books by Jonathan Swift:
+It speaks of emotional influences and base passions, and is drawn from The King of the Golden River by John Ruskin:

 The third excerpt represents the element of Water.
-It speaks of pure spiritual influences and feelings of love, and is drawn from My Aunt Margaret's Mirror by Walter Scott:
+It speaks of pure spiritual influences and feelings of love, and is drawn from The Firm of Nucingen by Honore de Balzac:

 The fourth excerpt represents the element of Earth.
-It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Euthyphro by Plato:
+It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from The Ball at Sceaux by Honore de Balzac: